SAP-docs/btp-cloud-platform/docs/10-concepts/service-plans-and-metering-for-kyma-runtime-c33bb11.md

 2. Choose the **minimum of VMs** you need.

-3. Estimate the **hours per month** you expect to run them.
+3. Optionally, add more storage and additional capabilities to the calculation.

-4. Optionally, add more Nodes and more storage to the calculation.
+4. You can also change the **Conversion rate from Capacity Units to €** to estimate the eventual discount applicable with your contract.

 Note that the result is an estimate, and the monthly bill may vary depending on the actual hours and size of the Kyma cluster \(workload and storage\) that was running in a month.